 - The deferral amount must be paid upon sale or transfer of the property.
 The deferral amount can also be paid any time prior to the sale or transfer without affecting future eligibility.

-Those who qualify must file an application with the Treasurer’s office each year.
-A completed application must be returned to the Treasurer’s Office no later than close of business March 30th.
+Those who qualify must file an application with the Treasurer and Public Trustee's Office each year.
+A completed application must be returned to the Treasurer and Public Trustee's Office no later than close of business March 30th.

 To obtain an application you may also call our office at 720.523.6160.